why Citizens Financial Group Inc [CFG] is a Good Choice for Investors After New Price Target of $34.08

-Citizens Financial Group Inc [NYSE: CFG] price plunged by -1.78 percent to reach at -$0.46.
+Citizens Financial Group Inc [NYSE: CFG] jumped around 0.48 points on Tuesday, while shares priced at $26.81 at the close of the session, up 1.82%.
 The company report on September 21, 2023 at 8:53 AM that Citizens Achieves ‘Outstanding’ Community Reinvestment Act Rating.

 Citizens Financial Group (NYSE: CFG) announced today that its Citizens Bank, N.A. subsidiary has received the highest possible rating from the Office of the Comptroller of the Currency (OCC) for its most recent performance under the Community Reinvestment Act (CRA).
 Citizens has consistently achieved an Outstanding rating since its IPO in 2015.